Career Development welcomes your participation in the recruitment of Washington and Lee students for both internships and post-graduate employment.

 Washington and Lee students have expressed their concerns about exploding offers which create undue pressure in these situations.
 Employers are asked not to make "exploding offers" or pressure students to accept an offer under duress.
 It is in the best interest of both the employer and student to negotiate these deadlines in good faith.

 Washington and Lee University prohibits discrimination or harassment in any form.
-Please refer to the University Policy on Prohibited Discrimination, Harassment, Sexual Misconduct and Retaliation on the General Counsel's website (http://www.wlu.edu/x32882.xml#).
+Please refer to the Interim University Policy on Prohibited Discrimination, Harassment and Retaliation Other than Sex and the Amended Interim Sexual Misconduct Policy.